MonmaNobuaki/dcimg2btf/README.md

 pip install -r requirements.txt
 ```

+Sometimes it does not work well with some versions of python.
+Recommended environment is python 3.9.

 ## Usage
 This script is designed to extract dcimg format files from a specified folder and convert them into btf format.
 Additionally, it allows for the selection of a destination folder to save the converted files.
 With several optimizations, the conversion process is executed at a high speed.